 - If it works, try to collect some numeric evidence.
 It'll be your best friend when showing your idea to your boss.
 People rarely dispute numeric evidence unless they have a really good reason for it.

 - Present the idea to your boss and / or colleagues, perhaps at the weekly meeting.
 Include common reasons not to use it - There is no such thing as a free lunch.
 That way you can avoid some tough questions right before the decision will be made.
 You'll probably also appear more serious with a balanced view.

 - Don't despair if the idea was not approved.
 Maybe the time was just not right.
 Keep it stored somewhere you'll be able to find it again, and be sure to include the reason(s) it was not approved.

 These are the tools I use every day, and not just for creativity: They also provide work savings and entertainment.
 And they are all free!

 A revision control system.
 With revision control, you can keep all your documents (ideas and other) in the same place, you can keep track of changes, and you can be quite sure that you'll never despair because your harddisk crashed.
 I've got just about every file I've created the last five years in such a system, and it's a great load off my mind.
 Revision control has got a pretty steep learning curve, but a tutorial should get you on the right track.
 If there's an IT department where you work, there's a fair chance they have a revision control system readily available.
 That way, you'll save a lot of initial work.
-If you're using Windows and CVS or Subversion, I highly recommend using TortoiseCVS or TortoiseSVN, respectively.
+If you're using Windows and CVS or Subversion, I highly recommend using TortoiseCVS or TortoiseSVN (Update: sorry, the link is dead), respectively.
 If you're using TortoiseCVS, WinMerge is a natural companion.